Credit Reporting

 Example of How Carrying a Balance Can Impact Your Credit Score

-Remember, while carrying a balance on your credit card might seem like a normal part of managing your finances, it could lower your credit score.
-You can work toward a healthier credit profile by understanding how credit utilization works and striving to pay off your balances in full each month.
+While carrying a balance on your credit card might seem like a normal part of managing your finances, you can work toward a healthier credit profile by understanding how credit utilization works and striving to pay off your balances in full each month.

 The Consequences of High Credit Utilization

 When your credit score takes a hit, it could impact your ability to access credit in the future.
-Lenders may view your credit as higher-risk, which could make it more difficult to secure loans, mortgages, or additional credit cards with more favorable terms.
+Lenders may view your credit as higher-risk, making it more difficult to secure loans, mortgages, or additional credit cards with more favorable terms.

 If you're applying for a mortgage with a low credit score due to high credit utilization, for example, you could face higher interest rates or even be denied altogether.